 Now that you have been formally retained and gathered all the requisite information, you are ready to draft the initial divorce papers.
 We recommend that you use the samples contained within this manual to draft your initial documents.
+If your firm has uncontested divorce documents drafting software, you may make use of it but please be sure to carefully review the documents and make edits as needed.
+You can use the Her Justice samples which are included in this guide as a model to tailor the documents.
 Please be sure to consult our checklists to make sure you have drafted all the required documents, using the "Ancillary Documents" section of this manual.